Kristina01111000/Drws_site/README.md

 - Change title, also fix the name on the page to scorecard/tabulator activities https://growingholistically.com/scorecard-activities/
 - Same thing as above https://growingholistically.com/activities-more-detail/
 - Move the holistic four element course onto the header menu, not the drop down, switch it back to “learning program” put before community
-- Make page for four element nutrition, figure out what to put on it, using nutrition, nutrition and you
 - On https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/ make the bullets line up better
 - Also add the squares picture to the bottom to see if it adds anything
 - For lessons, no text on top b/c cell phones